-Committee Charge – The charge of the District Offices Planning and Program Review (PPR) Committee is to advance continual, sustainable quality improvement at all levels of the District Offices.
-Toward that end, the committee conducts a thorough and comprehensive review of each unit at the District Offices on an annual basis and oversees the annual District Offices planning and program review process.
-The results of planning and program review inform the integrated planning and resource allocation process at the District Offices, and are aligned with the district strategic planning process.
-The committee relies on quantitative and qualitative evidence to evaluate programs, develop recommendations to the Chancellor’s Cabinet, and determine and implement improvements to the District Offices PPR process.
+Committee Charge – The charge of the District Services Planning and Program Review (PPR) Committee is to advance continual, sustainable quality improvement at all levels of the District Services to support student success.
+Toward that end, the committee conducts a thorough and comprehensive review of each unit at the District Services on an annual basis and oversees the annual District Services planning and program review process.
+The results of planning and program review inform the integrated planning and resource allocation process at the District Services, and are aligned with the district strategic planning process.
+The committee relies on quantitative and qualitative evidence to evaluate programs, develop recommendations to the Chancellor’s Cabinet, and determine and implement improvements to the District Services PPR process.

-Membership – The DOPPR Committee is chaired by the Executive Director of Institutional Effectiveness, Research, and Planning.
+Membership – The DSPPR Committee is chaired by the Executive Director of Institutional Effectiveness, Research, and Planning.
 In addition, the membership consists of one manager and staff from the following areas: TESS, KVCR, EDCT, Police, and Human Resources; and two managers and two classified staff from Business Services.

+Recommended Additional Members based on District Wide Feedback

+1 Planning and Program Review Committee Faculty member from Crafton and SBVC (2 total)

+1 Planning and Program Review Committee classified staff member from Crafton and SBVC (2 total)

+1 CSEA member

+1 CTA member

+1 Student Senate representative from Crafton and SBVC (2 total)

+First Agenda Items at First Meeting and until they are Addressed

+Refine program review question 7 on how each area services colleges

+Add budgeting question on how the resource request impacts colleges.

+Develop a process to include in District Services PPR where colleges can request District Services positions and resources.

+Develop a process for dynamic (i.e. emergency) requests.

+Ensure that PPR questions on resource requests include a needs assessment and impact analysis.

+Overlap between District plans and District services program review (Objectives are mapped to DSP).

+Incorporate philosophy of supporting student success as being most valuable aspect of process (e.g.: Include in charge, could also develop prioritization rubric in future)